 A: The amount of mosquitoes varies a lot from year to year.
 July is the worst month and in August the amount decreases.
-This year (2019) there were no mosquitoes at all in the first week of August – but the temperature was lower than normally (+3–+8°C).
+Last year (2019) there were no mosquitoes at all in the first week of August – but the temperature was much lower than normally (+3–+8°C).

 The amount of insects varies also depending on where you are.
 The open fell areas are often free from mosquitoes while the lowlands near water are less free…

-It really pays off to protect against mosquitoes.
-A mosquito headnet and repellent are recommended.
+It really pays off to protect yourself against mosquitoes.
+A mosquito headnet and repellent are highly recommended.